stele1 Spec

 Rating (climb.rating)

-a concise summary of what it takes to climb a route or problem.
+a concise summary of what it takes to climb a route or problem. it makes little sense to have an empty object. use an object with at least one field or nothing.

 Examples